 - Are told by a loved one that you snore loudly and seem to stop breathing in your sleep.

 Restless Leg Syndrome (RLS) is a neurological disorder in which burning, creeping or tugging sensations in your legs cause you to move to try and relieve those feelings.
 Most people with RLS have difficulty sleeping or staying asleep.

 An overnight stay at our Sleep Disorders Center can help diagnose these and other sleep problems and pinpoint effective treatment so you can get the rest you need.

 - Our Sleep Center is accredited by the American Academy of Sleep Medicine.

 - We offer the latest Nihon Kohden Sleep System and deluxe pillow-top mattresses

 - During a sleep study, our specially trained sleep technologists, called polysomnographers, monitor a patient’s breathing, heart and brain functions and body movements to identify possible sleep disorders.

 - Most health insurance plans cover sleep studies and treatment.

-Click here for more information about the Sleep Disorders Center and a self-test to identify whether you might suffer from a sleep disorder.
+Click here for more information about the Sleep Disorders Center.